I

 5. Limited Authentic Connections: Masking can hinder genuine connections with others, as autistic adults and children may fear that revealing their true selves will lead to rejection.

-Emotional Exhaustion
+Emotional Exhaustion and Autistic Burnout

-Masking also leads to suppressing natural behaviours.
-Autistic people may develop a state of hypervigilance where they feel always on high alert and constantly try to fit in.
+Masking can cause emotional exhaustion because it requires continuously adjusting behaviour to ‘fit in’.
+This very demanding process can lead to consistently analysing people’s social cues and interpreting others’ behaviours.
+Masking also leads to the suppression of natural behaviours.
+Autistic people may develop hypervigilance, feeling always on high alert and constantly trying to fit in.
 In time, all of these actions lead to emotional exhaustion, and autistic people may feel overwhelmed and unable to engage in social interactions.

 • Connecting with an autistic community that understands and promotes people’s unique autistic traits

-• Developing self-awareness and recognising the beginning of the masking process
+• Developing self-awareness and recognising the beginning of the masking process with the support of a multidisciplinary therapy team

 • Establishing clear boundaries